 - Small print – legal rigmarole

-3 – The AIGA Standard form of agreement for Web Design services
+3. The AIGA Standard form of agreement for Web Design services

-Whilst this is a fairly old document, this guide towards creating a web design contract is very thorough, and despite it’s age is still relevant in this day and age.
+Whilst this is a fairly old document, this guide towards creating your own custom boilerplate is very thorough.
+Despite its years is still relevant in this day and age.

-Once you’ve read through this and followed the guidance, you’ll have created your custom web design contract template which you can reuse for each design project which comes along.
+Once you’ve read through this and followed the guidance, you’ll have created your custom legal documents, with your own terms and conditions that you can reuse for each design project which comes along.

-The way we like to do it is to send a very comprehensive questionnaire to the client about what the website or web design work is all about.
+The way we like to do it is to send a very comprehensive questionnaire to the client.
+This probes the client on what the website or web design work is all about.
 Work should not commence before this questionnaire has been completed and completely understood by the freelancer.

 The questionnaire has such pertinent questions about the company as: